 - 1. Posters, handouts & checklists

 - 2. In house monitors using HPTV

 - 3. Classroom and onsite training

-- 4. Learning Management System (LMS) short courses will be developed

-- 5. Onsite safety meetings
+- 4. Onsite safety meetings

 The training will be created, conducted, and validated specifically to the pandemic (COVID-19) by a team of subject matter experts representing Safety, Human Resources and Emergency Management.